3 Key Insurance Coverage Considerations Following a Hurricane

 These extensions require several conditions to trigger coverage, which could vary depending on the insurer and policy.
 There may be time and distance requirements for waiting periods and periods of indemnity or distance limitations for losses caused by damage away from an insured location.

-A disaster such as Harvey can affect several insurance programs.
-Whether your property is affected by wind, flood, storm surge, or environmental damage, working with your insurance advisors to understand your insurance coverage and give notice on any policy(ies) triggered by the event can help you comply with reporting provisions, maximize your recovery, and minimize disruptions to your normal operations.
+A disaster such as hurricane can affect several insurance programs.
+Whether your property is affected by wind, flood, storm surge, or environmental damage, working with your insurance advisors to understand your coverage and give notice on any policy(ies) triggered by the event can help you comply with reporting provisions, maximize your recovery, and minimize disruptions to your normal operations.